What Is License Compliance Automation? A Complete Guide

 Continuous monitoring

 Rather than a periodic manual check, the system queries state board databases and internal records on a defined schedule.
-Status changes — expirations, board actions, CE shortfalls — are detected as they happen, not at the next review cycle.
+Status changes (expirations, board actions, CE shortfalls) are detected as they happen, not at the next review cycle.
+For a deeper look at what events fall through the cracks between annual checks, see what continuous license monitoring actually catches.

 Automated escalation